mbilal-x/mbilal-x/README.md

 - 👋 Hi, I’m Muhammad Bilal
-- 👀 I'm a newbie frontend web developer
+- 👀 I'm a junior frontend web developer
 - 🌱 I’m in the process of getting Bachelors in Computer Science